rhine1217/zoom-meeting-report-analysis/README.md

 ### :rocket: how to use it

-* Download the extension at the Chrome Web Store (link TBD - listing pending)
+* Download the extension at the Chrome Web Store ([here](https://chrome.google.com/webstore/detail/zoom-meeting-report-analy/bpepajnpjedkmjjfnifgnbenmeiejmlj?hl=en&authuser=0))
 * Go to your Zoom account → Reports → Usage Reports → Usage

   ![find report](./assets/screenshot/find_report.png)